 All Participant CAs for a single U-Participant, whether issued by Instance CAs or other Participant CA from the same U-Participant, MUST share the same U-Participant identifier.
 In some cases, such as for especially large organizations or organizations where strong separation of duties are necessary, it may be preferable to treat different branches of the organization as having distinct collective identities for the purpose of authentication and access control.
 The way this would be accomplished in UUDEX would be for an Instance CA to onboard each branch of the organization independently as separate U-Participants with different U-Participant identifiers.
-Only an Instance CA can create separate U-Participant identities; a Participant CA cannot create a child Participant CA whose U-Participant identifier differs from its parent.
+Only an Instance CA can create separate U-Participant identifier from its parent.